Local limits of random bipartite maps in high genus: the general case: Notation

 \paragraph{Maps.} A (finite or infinite) \emph{map} $M$ is a way to glue a finite or countable collection of finite oriented polygons, called the \emph{faces}, along their edges in a connected way, in such a way that any vertex is incident to finitely many faces.
 The maps that we consider will always be \emph{rooted}, i.e. equipped with a distinguished oriented edge called the \emph{root edge}.
 An infinite map $M$ is \emph{one-ended} if for any finite set $A$ of faces, the map $M \backslash A$ has only one infinite connected component.
 If the number of faces is finite, then $M$ is always homeomorphic to an orientable topological surface, so we can define the genus of $M$ as the genus of this surface.
 In particular, we call a map \emph{planar} if it has genus $0$.
 A \emph{bipartite} map is a rooted map where it is possible to color all vertices in black or white without any monochromatic edge.
 In a bipartite map, all faces have an even degree.
 In what follows, we will only deal with bipartite maps even when it is not specified.

 If $m$ is a (finite or infinite) map rooted at $e$ and if $r \geq 1$, we write $B_r(m,e)$ for the ball of radius $r$ around $e$ in $m$.
-More precisely $B_r(m,e)$ is the map formed by the faces of $m$ containing a vertex at graph distance at most $r$ from the starting point of $e$, along with all their vertices and edges.
+More precisely, the map $B_r(m,e)$ consists of the faces of $m$ containing a vertex at graph distance at most $r$ from the starting point of $e$, along with all their vertices and edges.
 If $(m,e)$ and $(m',e')$ are two rooted maps, we define the \emph{local distance} between them by

 All the map convergences that we will consider will be for the topology induced by $d_{\loc}$.
 We also denote by $\B$ the space of infinite bipartite planar maps, equipped with $d_{\loc}$ and the associated Borel $\sigma$-algebra.